Israeli forces kill 4 Palestinian gunmen in flashpoint West Bank town | Law-Order

 Washington has sought ways of improving Palestinian conditions while addressing Israeli security concerns.
 Tom Nides, U.S. ambassador to Jerusalem, said Allenby terminal, an Israeli-run border crossing for Palestinians between the West Bank and Jordan, would as of Oct.
 24 expand its opening hours to a 24/7 schedule for a pilot period.

 "(This) will make a real difference in people's lives!" he tweeted.
-(Additional reporting by Nidal al-Mughrabi, Writing by Dan Williams, Editing by William Maclean, Nick Macfie and Jonathan Oatis)
+(Additional reporting by Nidal al-Mughrabi in Gaza and Simon Lewis in Washington; Writing by Dan Williams; Editing by William Maclean, Nick Macfie and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)